 The report on the Work Based project will comprise 4,000 words (+/- 10% plus references, appendices and abstract).
-It must draw on appropriate references from academic and professional sources and use Harvard Referencing System to support this.
+It must draw on appropriate references from academic and professional sources and use recognised academic referencing such as Harvard Referencing System to support this.
 Appendices to the report may be used to provide supporting evidence.